-Another alternative to the proposed actions is to dispose of the LLRW in a facility licensed by an NRC Agreement State for the storage and disposal of LLRW.
-For this EA, the NRC evaluated the Energy Solutions, LLC (Energy Solutions) Clive Utah facility as the alternative disposal site for the radioactive and chemically hazardous waste.
-This is the same facility that was evaluated as an alternative disposal site in the 10 CFR 20.2002 request approved in Hematite License Amendments 58 and 60.
+Another alternative to the proposed action is to dispose of the LLRW in a facility licensed by an NRC Agreement State for the storage and disposal of LLRW.
+For this EA, the NRC evaluated the EnergySolutions, LLC (EnergySolutions) Clive, Utah, facility as the alternative disposal site

-The Energy Solutions LLRW disposal facility at Clive, Utah is located 128 kilometers (80 miles) west of Salt Lake City, Utah and 70 kilometers (45 miles) east of Wendover, Nevada.
+The EnergySolutions LLRW disposal facility at Clive, Utah, is located 128 kilometers (80 miles) west of Salt Lake City, Utah, and 70 kilometers (45 miles) east of Wendover, Nevada.
 The site is arid with an annual precipitation of approximately 20 centimeters (8 inches).
-The facility is licensed by the State of Utah to dispose of Class A radioactive waste only (Utah License 2300249) and 11e.(2) byproduct material (UT2300478) and holds a Part B Resource Conservation and Recovery Act (RCRA) solid waste permit (EPA ID No. UTD982598898).
+The facility is licensed by the State of Utah to dispose of Class A radioactive waste only (Utah License 2300249) and 11e.(2) byproduct material (UT2300478) and holds a Part B RCRA solid waste permit (EPA ID No. UTD982598898).

-The Energy Solutions LLRW facility routinely manages the disposal of Class A LLRW containing low concentrations of SNM in above ground disposal cells.
+The EnergySolutions LLRW facility routinely manages the disposal of Class A LLRW containing low concentrations of SNM in above ground disposal cells.
 SNM quantities below what the NRC would consider to be a critical mass (i.e., 350 grams of U-235) do not require an NRC SNM license under 10 CFR Part 70.
-In this particular case, regulation would be by the State of Utah, as an agreement state authorized under 10 CFR Part 150, "Exemptions and Continued Regulatory Authority in Agreements States and in Offshore Waters Under Section 274."
-Energy Solutions, however, operates under a concentration-based SNM limit instead of a total mass limit of 350 grams of SNM.
-This revision to the Energy Solutions license was approved after the NRC independently confirmed that the concentration limits ensured that all potential criticality safety concerns had been met.
+In this particular case, regulation would be by the State of Utah, as an Agreement State authorized under 10 CFR Part 150, "Exemptions and Continued Regulatory Authority in Agreements States and in Offshore Waters Under Section 274."
+EnergySolutions, however, operates under a concentration-based SNM limit instead of a total mass limit of 350 grams of SNM.
+This revision to the EnergySolutions license was approved after the NRC independently confirmed that the concentration limits ensured that all potential criticality safety concerns had been met.
 The SNM concentration limits are specified in the facility's radioactive materials license (Utah License 2300249).
 The U-235 concentration limit is 1,900 pCi/g for enrichments below 10% and 1,190 pCi/g for enrichments above 10%, thus allowing the facility to routinely operate above a mass limit of 350 grams of SNM.

 The selection of this alternative would allow WEC to meet the requirements of 10 CFR 20.1402 for unrestricted release.
 In addition, this site is environmentally similar to USEI.
-However, this alternative was not selected by the licensee.
+However, this alternative was not selected by WEC.